Data protection declaration & data protection notice

 2.2 Contractual or pre-contractual obligations (Art.
 6 Par.
 1b GDPR)

-We process personal data that is necessary to execute a contract with you as the contracting party or to perform pre-contractual measures after you have made an enquiry, e.g. via our website contact form.
-The purposes of the data processing depend on the specific contract (e.g. purchase, delivery, employment contract) and may also include evaluations, consulting as well as the performance of other actions.
-We process the personal data of employees for the purposes of the employment relationship if this is required to reach a decision on establishing an employment relationship or after establishing the employment relationship, for its implementation or termination, or to exercise or comply with legal rights and obligations.
+We process personal data that is necessary for the performance of a contract to which you are a party, or for the implementation of pre-contractual measures taken at your request, e.g., via our website contact form.
+The purposes of data processing depend on the specific contract (e.g., purchase, delivery, or employment contract) and may include, among other things, analysis, consultation, and the implementation of further actions.
+We process personal data of employees for the purposes of the employment relationship if this is necessary for the decision to establish an employment relationship or, after the employment relationship has been established, for its performance or termination, or for the exercise or fulfillment of rights and obligations arising from a law.

 2.3 Legal requirements (Art.
 6 Par.
 1c GDPR)